CrazyVito11/docker-remote-backup/README.md

 > Make sure you store the configured password and salt in a secure place like a password manager, as without those, your backups will be ***useless***!

 > [!TIP]
-> If you make a configuration change, don't forget to rebuild container again to regenerate the Rclone configuration.
+> If you make a configuration change, don't forget to rebuild container again.
+> Just restarting the container won't work because configuration files need to be regenerated.
 >
 > `docker compose down && docker compose up -d --build`